rochellev/Pollinator.Solution/README.md

 * A registered user can only vote once per poll so that the poll results are fair.
 * Poll results are shown graphically to make results more interesting.
 * Poll results cannot be altered by any user.

+## Bugs
+* rochelle - the quiz details page not implemented, moving on to response controller